AresMUSH/aresmush/plugins/demographics/help/en/census.md

 `census <type>` - Views a census.
 For example:
 `census gender` - Counts characters by gender.
-`census skills <type>` - Shows a summary of skills.
-Type can be Action, Background or Language.
 `census major school` - Counts characters by Major School `census minor school` - Counts characters by Minor School